-Inappropriate behaviour when representing the school 5 Bunking an extra-curricular (without excuse from a parent) 5 Bunking an extra-curricular (letting your team down) 10 Fighting Serious physical fighting 20 disciplinary Physical fighting 10 Failure to submit a project 15 Homework Homework not done / left at home 2 Inappropriate physical contact Kissing / intimate hugging 10 Insubordination Disrespecting a staff member 5 Disrespecting books, stationery or equipment 3 Learning Materials Books, stationery, equipment left at home 2 Library Books overdue 1 per day Litter Dropping or refusing to pick up litter 5 Loyalty Letting the school down 10 Out of Bounds Being in non-designated area 5 Punctuality Arriving late for any school related activity 2 Plagiarism Handing in someone else's work as your own (Includes copying of homework) 10 Prohibited substances (alcohol, drugs, tobacco, e-cigarettes etc.) Any involvement: possession, accompanying etc. min 20 disciplinary Rude Language (written or spoken) Swearing, vulgar or obscene comments or gestures (including name calling) 10 Sitting Not sitting properly in a chair 2 Social media Any inappropriate or negative use of social media 10 Loitering at school 5 Time management Poor time management including not engaging in a lesson, sleeping - etc. 2 Theft Theft disciplinary Interfering with the property of others 10 Uniform Violating the uniform policy (non-uniform items removed, not confiscated) 3 Vandalism School property or the property of others, including graffiti 10 in Grade have read, understood and agreed to the Policies, Practices and Procedures of PEPPS College as outlined in this information booklet.
-We are committed to form a partnership with the school and will ensure that our child abides by this code.
+Detention Failure to attend detention (without prior arrangement) 10 Dishonesty Cheating, forgery, lying etc. 10 Disruption Disrupting a lesson / event / break-time (including dangerous play) 5 Interfering with other peoples' food and drink 5 Eating and drinking Chewing gum, paper etc. in school uniform 2 249 44 49 Eating or drinking in class, in assembly or the library 2 Any behaviour that contravenes the ethos of the school or brings the name of the school into disrepute 5 Excluding others by not speaking English 5 Ethos Gambling 5 Retailing (without permission) 5 Sexual harassment or sexually inappropriate behaviour heads discretion Failure to commit to at least one extra-curricular activity per term 10 Inappropriate behaviour when representing the school 5 Extra-curricular Bunking an extra-curricular/practice (without excuse from a parent) 2 5 Bunking an extra-curricular/event (letting your team down) Fighting Physical fighting that leads to injury 20 disciplinary Physical fighting 10 Homework Failure to submit a project 15 Homework not done / left at home 2 Inappropriate physical contact Kissing/intimate hugging/holding hands/sitting on laps 10 Insubordination Disrespecting a staff member 5 La auraina a A A arka vi arla Disrespecting books, stationery or equipment 3 Learning Materials Books, stationery, equipment left at home 2 Library Books overdue 1 per day Litter Dropping or refusing to pick up litter 5 Loyalty Letting the school down 10 Out of Bounds Being in non-designated area 5 Punctuality Arriving late for any school related activity 2 Plagiarism Handing in someone else's work as your own (Includes copying of homework) 10 Prohibited substances , (alcohol, drugs, min 20 tobacco, e-cigarettes , Any involvement: possession, accompanying etc. disciplinary weapons etc.) ' ' Rude Language (written Swearing, vulgar or obscene comments or gestures (including name or spoken) calling) 10 Sitting Not sitting properly in a chair 2 Social media Any inappropriate or negative use of social media 10 Loitering at school 5 Time management Poor time management including not engaging in a lesson, sleeping ea.gee etc. 2 Theft 15/disciplinary Theft Interfering with the property of others 10 Violating the uniform policy (non-uniform items removed, not 10 Uniform confiscated) 3 Vandalism School property or the property of others, including graffiti 10 reciperation in property of anticipanting gramm 10